Ring out some Irish cheer by whipping up one of these blarney-inspired recipes for St. Patrick’s Day.

 - Whisk together the Guinness, milk, vegetable oil, and vanilla in a large bowl until combined.
 Whisk in the eggs, one at a time, until completely incorporated.
 Whisk in the sour cream.

-- Whisk the flour, sugar, cocoa powder, baking soda, and salt in a second large bowl to aerate and combine.
+- Whisk the flour, sugar, cocoa powder, baking soda, and salt in a second large bowl to combine.
 Gradually fold this mixture into the wet Guinness mixture.
 Divide the batter among the muffin wells.

 - Bake until a toothpick inserted into the center of the muffins comes out clean, about 20 to 25 minutes.
 Set the pans on a wire rack and let the cupcakes cool completely before removing from the pans.

-- Place the cream cheese and salt in the bowl of a stand mixer fitted with a paddle attachment and beat on medium speed until light and fluffy, about 2 minutes.
+- For the frosting: Place the cream cheese and salt in the bowl of a stand mixer fitted with a paddle attachment and beat on medium speed until light and fluffy, about 2 minutes.
 With the mixer on medium speed, gradually beat in the heavy cream until smooth, about 1 minute.
 Scrape down the sides of the bowl with a spatula.
 With the mixer on medium speed, gradually mix in the powdered sugar until completely incorporated and smooth, about 3 minutes.

-- Top each cupcake with a heap of frosting and dust with cocoa powder.
+- Top each cupcake with frosting.